 Baking tray lined with baking paper

-To serve: Crème fraîche, vanilla bean or cinnamon whipped cream or vanilla bean ice-cream
+To serve: Dollop cream, Crème fraîche, vanilla or cinnamon whipped cream or vanilla ice-cream

 Preheat oven to 180˚C

-- First make a plum compote by placing the plum quarters into a glass bowl with the sugar, brandy and orange zest.
+- First make a plum compote by placing the plum quarters into a glass bowl with the sugar, brandy or orange juice if using, and orange zest.
 Mix well to coat.
 Set aside to macerate for about an hour whilst preparing the bread.
 Do not refrigerate.

-- Cut the base crust from the sourdough slices as it will bake too hard.
+- Cut the base crust from the bread slices as it will bake too hard.

 - Butter both sides of the slices and place on the baking tray.

-- Place the plum compote on top of each sourdough slice – mix cut side up and cut side down as in the photo above.
-Pour over any syrup that has collected in the bowl.
+- Place the plum compote on top of each bread slice – mix cut side up and cut side down as in the photo above. 🙂 Pour over any syrup that has collected in the bowl.

 - Remove from the oven.
-Place on serving plates and serve with a dollop of crème fraîche or any of the other suggestions above
+Place on serving plates and serve with a dollop of cream, crème fraîche or any of the other suggestions above.

 - A few ingredients with fresh summer stone fruits make for an easy luscious summer dessert.
 Enjoy!
 Sylvia xx